 Compare that to our daily challenge of figuring out which local bus to take, what attractions to check out, going on a seemingly never ending task of finding an open restaurant, and so many others, I often wish I could throw my hands up in the air and head to the bar.
 I do that frequently too, of course, but at the end of that visit I also have to pay the bill, which is covered ahead of time when you go to an all-inclusive.
 If you want to take a trip and throw the stress of traveling out of the window, an all-inclusive has your name on it.

-In the seven years that we’ve been traveling both full-time and part-time, staying in an all-inclusive was never really on our radar.
-But after slowly getting brought into the vacation scene during our travels in Mexico, we can safely say that we now understand why they’re so popular.
+In the seven years that we've been traveling both full-time and part-time, staying in an all-inclusive was never really on our radar.
+But after slowly getting brought into the vacation scene during our travels in Mexico, we can safely say that we now understand why they're so popular.
 We may not be visiting them all too often in our future travels, but I can guarantee you that one of our upcoming vacations in the near future will be to one of these style of properties.
-So if you are visiting Mexico and heading to an all-inclusive for the week, you won’t hear any complaints from me.
+So if you are visiting a Cancun all inclusive for the week, you won't hear any complaints from me.